xxoolm/coredns/plugin/transfer/README.md

 }
 ~~~

-* **ZONES** The zones *transfer* will answer zone requests for.
-If left blank,
+*  **ZONE** The zones *transfer* will answer zone transfer requests for.
+If left blank, the zones
-  the zones are inherited from the enclosing server block.
-To answer zone
+    are inherited from the enclosing server block.
+To answer zone transfers for a given zone,
-  transfers for a given zone, there must be another plugin in the same server
+    there must be another plugin in the same server block that serves the same zone, and implements
-  block that serves the same zone, and implements `transfer.Transferer`.
+    `transfer.Transferer`.

-* `to ` **HOST...** The hosts *transfer* will transfer to.
-Use `*` to permit
+*  `to` **HOST...** The hosts *transfer* will transfer to.
+Use `*` to permit transfers to all
-  transfers to all hosts.
+    hosts.

 ## Examples

-TODO
+do them